How to Deal With Common Succulent Pests

 Mealybugs, scale, fungus gnats, and spider mites are pests that many succulent owners will struggle with at some point or another.
 Fortunately, they’re not too difficult to deal with.

 They say the best offense is a good defense, and we can apply that to fat plants as well!
 It is much preferable to avoid disease than to attempt treatment.
-Here are a couple tips to for keeping your plants healthy!
+Here are a couple of tips for keeping your plants healthy!

 This is your first line of defense against all manner of diseases and pests.
 An integral part of preventing illness is to keep your plant and its pot clean.
 What does clean mean?